Cinders (video game)

-Cinders is a visual novel video game based on the Cinderella story that was developed and published by Polish indie studio MoaCube for Windows, Mac OS in 2012 and Nintendo Switch in 2019.
+Cinders is a visual novel video game based on the Cinderella story that was developed and published by Polish indie studio MoaCube for Windows and Mac OS X in 2012, Nintendo Switch in 2019, and PlayStation 4 and Xbox One in 2020.
 The game was developed and published by MoaCube.

 Gameplay

 As it is a visual novel, the player reads through the story and makes choices at crucial points to change the outcome, leading to one out of four different endings.
 The player has the ability to watch the endings including the variations again.
 There are eight trophies the player can collect during the game.